ceramicnetwork/docs/docs/reference/javascript/blockchain.md

 Make sure that `validateLink` can validate links created by `AuthProvider#createLink`.

-## Supported blockchains
+## Currently supported blockchains

 Below you can see a table which lists supported blockchains and their provider objects.
+If you add support for a new chain, please make a PR here.

 | Blockchain | CAIP-2 namespace | Supported providers | Notes |
 | -- | -- | -- | -- |